 During Nurses Appreciation Week (May 6-12), Chamberlain celebrates nursing and unites its students, faculty, and staff.
 Chamberlain honors nurses and raises awareness for healthcare causes, the national need for nurses, and the need to improve the quality of healthcare.

-Chamberlain College of Nursing Honor Society celebrates the scholarship, research and academic excellence of baccalaureate and graduate nursing students and the achievements of professional nurses.
-Our mission is to support learning, knowledge, and professional development of nurses committed to making a difference worldwide.
+The Phi Pi Chapter of Sigma Theta Tau International at Chamberlain College of Nursing celebrates the scholarship, research and academic excellence of baccalaureate and graduate nursing students and the achievements of professional nurses.
+Our mission is to support learning, knowledge and professional development of nurses committed to making a difference worldwide.

 Our commitment to student success is exemplified at the Center for Academic Success (CAS).
 CAS provides students with an opportunity to enlist the services of peer and professional tutors for assistance with course content in both general education and nursing courses.
 Tutors can provide resources for academic support, advice on how to study, and insight into particular classes and instructors.
 The Center also holds study sessions when requested for nursing and gen ed topics, such as chemistry/microbiology, critical care nursing, and pharmacology, and algebra.